Gang Busters: Film and television versions

-Universal Pictures made a very popular Gang Busters serial film in 1942, starring Kent Taylor, Irene Hervey, Ralph Morgan, and Robert Armstrong.
+Universal Pictures produced a very popular Gang Busters serial film in 1942 starring Kent Taylor, Irene Hervey, Ralph Morgan, and Robert Armstrong.

 NBC aired a 30-minute television series version from March 20, 1952 to Oct.
 23, 1952, hosted by Chester Morris.
-The series did well in the Nielsen ratings, finishing at #14 in the 1951–1952 season and at #8 in 1952–1953.
-It went off the air because it alternated weekly with Dragnet, and when that series could produce enough episodes weekly, NBC had no more use for Gang Busters as a stop-gap show.
+The series fared well in the Nielsen ratings, finishing at #14 in the 1951–1952 season and at #8 in 1952–1953.
+It was canceled because it alternated weekly with Dragnet, and when that series could produce enough episodes weekly, NBC had no more use for Gang Busters as a stopgap show.

 Episodes of the show were later reedited into two feature films, Gang Busters (1955, with Myron Healey as Public Enemy No. 4) and Guns Don't Argue (1957, with Healey as John Dillinger).

-In 1953, NBC Film Division syndicated the episodes, with the title changed to Captured.
+In 1953, NBC's film division syndicated the episodes, with the title changed to Captured.
 An ad for the program indicated that nine episodes of the syndicated version were new; those episodes had a copyright date of 1955.
-Vivi Janiss was cast in three television episodes: "The Blonde Tigress" (1952), "The Rocco Case" (1952), and The Rocco Trapani Case" (1955).
+Vivi Janiss was cast in three television episodes: "The Blonde Tigress" (1952), "The Rocco Case" (1952) and The Rocco Trapani Case" (1955).